-In this work we demonstrate the particular suitability of evanescently coupled waveguide arrays~\cite{integratedPhotQRW, laserWrittenCircuits} for the simulation of open quantum systems both experimentally and through numerical simulations.
-We employ laser-written waveguides in silica which provide a high degree of control over both the path and the polarization degrees of freedom of photons, as well as the scalability necessary to match the complexity of more realistic systems.
+In the field of open systems research, the focus naturally lies on the dynamics of the open system, which is analyzed in terms of a quantum master equation or effective dynamical maps~\cite{BreuerBook}.
+Also the information flow and memory effects are usually expressed in terms of information present in, lost from or returned to the system.
+However, questions as for example where information lost from the system actually flows to, i.e., whether it actually is transferred from the system to the environment or becomes stored in correlations between the two, are usually not in focus~\cite{BreuerReview}.
+A few works address this topic and at least consider system environment correlations in more detail~\cite{Maziero2012,Pernice2012,Reina2014,Roszak2015,Chen2018f,Strzalka2020}, by for example showing that it is possible to deduce from observations on the system, whether these correlations are classical or quantum.

+In our approach we extend the scope of investigation by explicitly asking where the information lost from the system flows to, in particular to what extent it reaches the environment, as this can have fundamental implications on memory effects and possibilities to retrieve information in application scenarios, e.g., when parts of a system and hence carriers of information are lost.
+This shift in perspective allows us to analyze a taxonomy of several classes of information transfer emerging naturally, some of which are illustrated in Fig.~\ref{fig_concept}.

+We investigate different types of information flow in an experimental quantum simulation using integrated photonic waveguide arrays~\cite{integratedPhotQRW, laserWrittenCircuits}.